• Skip to main content

 Despite some of its pitfalls, alternative investments look to be quite the star for 2014 and onwards.
 The fact that these asset classes offer less volatility than their traditional counterparts is more than enough to ensure constant investor interest.

 In fact, alternative investments already are the focal point of investment portfolios for retirees.
 The low volatility of these classes makes them perfect for long-term wealth management with steady returns.
-Whether or not the popularity of real estate will continue beyond 2014, the interest in alternative investment classes will continue and will not wane for as long as low volatility is a possibility in this post-financial crisis world.
+Whether or not the popularity of real estate will continue, the interest in alternative investment classes will continue and will not wane for as long as low volatility is a possibility in this post-financial crisis world.

 💡 If you would like to learn even more about your investment portfolio, read this article, “Investment Portfolio Basics: It’s All About You”.